mxvp/NeoLizard/README.md

 1. NeoLizard will convert MAF files to .avinput, a custom made input structure that is perfectly compatible with ANNOVAR.
 2. Using ANNOVAR, NeoLizard will annotate and generate fasta sequences containing the mutations of interest.
 3. Fasta sequences will be curated and candidate mutation-containing peptide sequences will be generated with corresponding flanks for extra precision.
-4. Based on MHCflurry trained models, binding affinities, presentation scores and processing scores will be predicted for candidate peptides for corresponding HLA-alleles.
+4. Based on MHCflurry trained models, binding affinities, presentation scores and processing scores will be predicted for candidate peptides with corresponding HLA-alleles.
 5. NeoLizard will gather results in a ```.csv``` file and store them in a relational format using PostgreSQL if selected.

 - Note: if ```TCGA_alleles``` is selected (recommended), NeoLizard will automatically link sample ID's to corresponding HLA-alleles using data from the Pan-Cancer Atlas.